DSSG-Firebird/interactive-map/README.md

 More information on the Firebird project can be found <a href="http://www.firebird.gatech.edu">here</a>.

 This repository has scripts to help you build an interactive map, using Mapbox and D3, to visualize the property inspections and fires.
+Make sure you have completed the Property Joining process(<a href="https://github.com/DSSG-Firebird/property-joins">Step 1</a>) and build the Risk Model (<a href="https://github.com/DSSG-Firebird/risk-model">Step 2</a>) before building the Interactive Map.

 ======
 ## What: